Overview

 A promise that resolves when the client has been closed.

 Think of it as using malloc or using a file descriptor.
-Freeing them isn't always strictly necessary for long-running usages, but it's there for when you need it.
+Freeing them isn't strictly necessary when they're used for the duration of the program, but it's there for when you need it.

 Parameters